 The highest-ranking passport in 2026 is of Singapore which offers visa-free access to 192 countries.

 According to the Henley Passport Index 2026, Singapore holds the top ranking, offering its passport holders visa-free access to 192 countries.
-The second place is held by South Korea and Japan, with a free visa-entry to 188 countries.
-The third place is held jointly by Denmark, Luxembourg, Spain, Sweden, and Switzerland, provide their citizens visa-free access to 186 countries.
+The second place is held by South Korea and Japan, with a free visa-entry to 187 countries.
+The third place is held by Sweden, and United Arab Emirates (UAE) both granting access to 186 destinations.

 World's most powerful passports 2025: India, the fifth-largest economy in the world, has a passport that doesn't even make the top 50 strongest passports in the world.
 In fact, the most recent Henley passport index rankings for October show that India's passport has fallen to the 85th rank, after rising to the 77th rank earlier this year.
 Having an Indian passport enables you to travel to 57 countries without a visa.
 India and Mauritania hold the 85th position on the 2025 rankings.
 Angola, Barbados, Bhutan, Bolivia, British Virgin Islands, Burundi, Cambodia, Indonesia, Iran, Jamaica, Kazakhstan, Kenya, Malaysia, Maldives, Philippines, Sri Lanka, and Thailand are among the countries that allow Indian passport holders to enter without a visa.